 Grant County Fire Emergency and Burn Ban Guidance

-Grant County will sometimes declare a fire emergency and enact a county wide burn ban.
-Grant County does not currently have a burn ban in effect.
-When a burn ban is enacted, it is based on the North Dakota Rangeland Fire Danger Rating is in the High, Very High or Extreme category and/or a Red Flag Warning has been issued for Grant County.
+Grant County will sometimes declare a fire emergency and/or enact a county wide burn ban.
+Grant County currently has a Fire Emergency and Burn Ban in effect.
+During a burn ban, no burning can take place when the North Dakota Rangeland Fire Danger Rating is in the High, Very High or Extreme category and/or a Red Flag Warning has been issued for Grant County.
 See the map below for today’s rating.

 What is banned?

 - Starting fires in an unenclosed space, including burning of leaves, grass clippings, garbage pits, construction debris, fallen trees, crop residue or hay land, sloughs and bonfires

 - Charcoal or wood-fired grills outside city limits*

 - Screened patio fireplaces, chimineas, and smokers outside city limits*

 - ALL other open flame manufactured or site built devices outside city limits*, not covered by the preceeding bullet points.